 Let me now look to the future.
-Having just mentioned the Commission I chaired, I am going first to look at the possible mechanisms for considering the future Constitution of the United Kingdom, particularly the proposals for a Constitutional Convention.
+I am going first to look at the possible mechanisms for considering the future Constitution of the United Kingdom, particularly the proposals for a Constitutional Convention.
 I will then indulge in some crystal ball gazing and speculate on what the constitutional position of Scotland, Northern Ireland and Wales may be in 20 years time.
-And - not before time, you may say - I will consider where England fits in to all of this.
+And I will also consider where England fits in to all of this.

-There is a Welsh proverb: Dyfal donc a dyr y garreg.
+Dyfal donc a dyr y garreg.
 Every drip wears away the stone.
 The almost imperceptible shifts in constitutional practice in the UK allow us a flexibility and adaptability that we perhaps ought to value.
 Constitutional change perhaps ought to be a process rather than an event.
 This school of thought believes we are particularly fortunate in the United Kingdom in not having a written Constitution.

 Of course, we have a Constitution.
-Professor Vernon Bogdanor, in his History of the British Constitution in the Twentieth Century, argued that the historic British constitution based on tacit understandings more than codified rules might be, at the time he wrote ten years ago, in the process of transformation to a quasi-federal codified constitution, but that it also risked remaining in no-man's land because there was "little political will to complete the process, and little consensus on what the final goal should be".
+Professor Vernon Bogdanor, in his History of the British Constitution in the Twentieth Century, argued that the historic British constitution based on tacit understandings more than codified rules might, at the time he wrote ten years ago, be in the process of transformation to a quasi-federal codified constitution, but that it also risked remaining in no-man's land because there was "little political will to complete the process, and little consensus on what the final goal should be".

-Perhaps the consensus about the goal is still a way off, but I do believe that there is now a general political will to complete the process, and the vehicle for doing so is now most frequently seen as being through the establishment of a Constitutional Convention - something first called for, as far as I can gather, by Carwyn Jones the Welsh First Minister.
+Perhaps the consensus about the goal is still a way off, but I do believe that there is now a general political will to complete the process, and the vehicle for doing so is now most frequently seen as being through the establishment of a Constitutional Convention - something first called for, as far as I can gather, by Carwyn Jones.
 But what could such a Convention look like and what would it consider?

 Conventionally, bodies of the great and good have been set up to ponder on constitutional questions.
 Kilbrandon, Richard, Calman have all been of this type.
 So was my own Commission.
 A recent letter to William Hague from the Electoral Reform Society and sundry other experts called for any new Convention to involve "every section of society".
-"It is essential", they said, "that people are given a say in the shape of our political system".
-The Electoral Reform Society has suggested that a Convention could be led by 30 to 100 people chosen randomly from the electoral roll.
+"It is essential", they said, "that people are given a say in the shape of our political system", and they suggested that a Convention could be led by 30 to 100 people chosen randomly from the electoral roll.

-There are three interesting international examples of Constitutional Conventions.
-In Iceland, a new Constitution was agreed between 2009 and 2010 in a three stage process - a Citizens' Assembly of 1500 fed into a National Forum of 950 and to a Constitutional Council of 25 members who worked full-time over four months.
+There are three interesting international precedents.
+In Iceland, a new Constitution was agreed between 2009 and 2010 in a three stage process - a Citizens' Assembly of 1500 fed into a National Forum of 950 and to a Constitutional Council of 25 members who worked fulltime over four months.
 In Ireland, a body consisting of 33 politicians and 67 citizens considered a number of tricky constitutional issues between 2012 and 2014.
 Finally in New Zealand, a Constitutional Advisory Panel - a group, admittedly, of the great and good, embarked on what they called a "national conversation" which resulted in over 120 meetings and 5250 written submissions, as well as 118000 individuals visiting their website.